kirstyabhus/java-rest-api-assessment-kirstyabhus/README.md

     - Dynamic recalculation of portfolio total values whenever investments are added or removed, ensuring real-time accuracy without manual intervention.

 ## Documentation
-The API documentation has been generated using SpringDoc and Swagger and can be accessed at http://localhost:8080/swagger-ui/index.html once the application is running.
-To access this documentation, the application must be running on port 8080.
+The API documentation, powered by SpringDoc and Swagger, provides comprehensive insights into the functionalities of this application.
+Access the documentation at http://localhost:8080/swagger-ui/index.html while the application is running.
+Please note that accessing the documentation with this link requires the application to be active on port 8080.
+However, this can be changed with the addition of the line `server.port="your desired port number"` in the application.properties file.

-The Swagger API documentation shows the available endpoints (and their usage), request parameters, response formats, and error codes.
+The Swagger API documentation serves as a detailed guide showcasing available endpoints, their usage, request parameters, response formats, and error codes.
+It offers a user-friendly interface to explore and understand the API functionalities efficiently.

+Ensure the application is running on port 8080 to fully leverage the rich documentation provided by Swagger, facilitating a smoother understanding and utilization of the API's capabilities.

 ## Endpoints
 ![Swagger Documentation of Endpoints](/SwaggerDoc.PNG)